Political Science Experimental Lab

 Our lab is located on the second floor of the Claude Pepper Building (636 West Call Street).
 If you are coming to the lab to participate in a study, please take the stairs and enter through the Claude Pepper Center (look for the glass doors).
 You will see signs directing you to the computer lab.

-Professor Jennifer Jerit is the supervisor of the experimental lab.
-You may contact her with questions at firstname.lastname@example.org.
+Professor Brad Gomez is the supervisor of the experimental lab.
+You may contact him with questions here.